massalabs/massa/docs/technical-doc/Endorsements.rst

     pub slot: Slot,
     /// endorsement index inside the including block pub index: u32,
-    /// hash of endorsed block
+    /// Hash of endorsed block.
-    pub endorsed_block: BlockId,
+    /// This is the parent in thread `self.slot.thread` of the block in which the endorsement is included pub endorsed_block: BlockId,
   }